top of page

 Includes:

-• Round trip flights to/from the Gobi Desert
+• Flight to the Gobi Desert

 • Tour of Bayanzag aka the Flaming Cliffs & dinosaur excavation areas